manuelaguilar/udacity_projects/othello/README.md

  - othello.py: Contains endpoints for the Othello game.
  - othello_gamelogic.py: Contains the whole logic of the game following its original implementation as a tribute to the old Commodore 64.
- - othello_logic_testdriver: a script to test the game logic with a complete game.
+ - othello_logic_testdriver.py: a script to test the game logic with a complete game.
  - othello_models.py: Entity and message definitions for the Othello game app.
  - api.py: Endpoints and logic of guess a number demo app.
  - app.yaml: App configuration, including task and cron job in project scope.